ksw2000/Operating-Systems-NCHU/Notes/Chapter 11 Mass storage.md

 | 4     | 5     | 6     | 7     | P4-7  |
 | 8     | 9     | 10    | 11    | P8-11 |

 When we want to write Block 4 and Block 9 simultaneously, P4-7 and P8-11 in disk4 need to be written.
-We can use RAID Level 5
+We can use RAID Level 5  (block-interleaved distributed parity)

 #### RAID Level 5

+Aka block-interleaved distributed parity, differs from level 4 in that it spreads data and parity among all N+1 drives, rather than storing data in N drives and parity in one drive.
+A parity block cannot store parity for blocks in the same drive because a drive failure sould result in loss of data as well as of parity.

 | Disk0 | Disk1 | Disk2 | Disk3 | Disk4 |
 | ----- | ----- | ----- | ----- | ----- |